denysdovhan/bash-handbook/README.md

 ## Interactive mode

+If you are working on Ubuntu, you have seven virtual terminals available to you.
+The desktop environment takes place in the seventh virtual terminal, so you can return to a friendly GUI using the `Ctrl-Alt-F7` keybinding.

-If you are working on Ubuntu, you can open the shell using the `Ctrl-Alt-F1` keybinding.
-After that, the familiar GUI will disappear and one of the seven virtual terminals available in Ubuntu will be shown.
+You can open the shell using the `Ctrl-Alt-F1` keybinding.
+After that, the familiar GUI will disappear and one of the virtual terminals will be shown.

 If you see something like this, then you are working in interactive mode: